Neilus03/GEMMA_ORCAMATH_FINETUNING/README.md

 RAW data in parquet format can be found [here](https://huggingface.co/datasets/microsoft/orca-math-word-problems-200k/tree/main/data)

 ## Usage

+### Finetuning
 Run the finetuning script with:
 `./run.sh`

 For detailed usage and configuration options, see the `configs` directory.

+### Inference
+Modify prompt in the `inference.py` file's input_text variable and run `python inference.py` on the command line.

 ## Configuration
 Customize your training by modifying the configuration files in the `configs` directory.
 Each file corresponds to different model settings and training parameters.

 ## Acknowledgements
-This repo is mainly inspired on Huawei Lin's [LLMsEasyFinetune](https://github.com/huawei-lin/LLMsEasyFinetune/tree/master?tab=readme-ov-file).
+This repo is mainly inspired on Huawei Lin's [LLMsEasyFinetune](https://github.com/huawei-lin/LLMsEasyFinetune/tree/master?tab=readme-ov-file) which did a similar process for different hardware, dataset and model.